What Is An SMSF?

 What is a self managed super investment strategy?

-An self managed super fund investment strategy sets out the fund’s investment objectives and how you plan to achieve them.
+A self managed super fund investment strategy sets out the fund’s investment objectives and how you plan to achieve them.
 It provides SMSF trustees with a framework for making investment decisions to increase member benefits for their retirement.
-There is no prescribed format for the SMSF investment strategy but it needs to be in writing and needs to reflect the purpose and circumstances of the fund.
+There is no prescribed format for the SMSF investment strategy but it needs to be in writing to reflect the purpose and circumstances of the fund.

-With self managed super you can invest in a broad range of investments, all of which must be held by the fund and must be purchased with the intention of providing benefits in retirement for the members and are subject to the super fund’s investment strategy.
+With self managed super you can invest in a broad range of investments, all of which must be held by the fund and purchased with the intention of providing benefits in retirement for the members.
+Investments are subject to the super fund’s investment strategy and the laws which regulate what assets a self managed super fund can invest in.